Taiyou/NonLinearDynamics/week4NoteFlowII.md

  - C. The state space has two dimensions
  - D. The state space has at least three dimensions
  - E. The periodic orbit is an attractor
- - Answer: D. The state space has at least three dimensions
+ - Answer: D. The state space has at least three dimensions.
+ - State space cannot be two dimension since the periodic orbit have a intersection.
 * Q6.
 There is at least one stable manifold associated with every point on an attracting periodic orbit in a nonlinear dynamical system.
 - Answer: True.
 * Q7.
 The Lorenz system has three state variables and two parameters.